zeromq/pyzmq/README.rst

 2.0.10 or `maint` branch, use pyzmq release 2.0.10 or the 2.0.x development branch.

 PyZMQ versioning follows 0MQ versioning.
-In general, your pyzmq version should be the same as your zeromq, but due to the generally growing API of zeromq, your pyzmq *must not* be newer than your zeromq.
+In general, your pyzmq version should be the same as that of your zeromq, but due to the generally growing API of zeromq, your pyzmq should *not* be newer than your zeromq.
+This is a strict restriction for pyzmq <= 2.1.0, but we intend to support zeromq >= 2.1.0 for pyzmq 2.1.x.

 Documentation
 =============